Unfortunately for him, the authority figure also has no control over his actions, and has to deliver the punishment.

 An Excuse Boomerang is used as a rhetorical shortcut.
 Rather than argue with the culprit about whether or not the culprit can be held responsible, the authority simply claims that for the same reason he can't be held responsible for the punishment he is about to deliver.

 - Fables: When the Arabian fables are being integrated into Fabletown society, they insist on being allowed to maintain their ancient tradition of keeping slaves.
-Old King Cole agrees, but says that the Western fables will maintain its ancient tradition of putting all slave-owners to death wherever they find them.
+Old King Cole agrees but says that the Western fables will maintain their ancient tradition of putting all slave-owners to death wherever they find them.
 Probably based on the Real Life Charles Napier example below.

 "There's no free will," says the philosopher;

 "There is no free will," assents the officer;

 "We hang because we must."